Sample Answer

 Long waiting times

-This waste results from the patients waiting for a long time to receive patient care.
-This situation is even longer because the patients have to wait for the nurse and the doctor.
+This waste results from the patients waiting long to receive patient care.
+This situation is even longer because the patients must wait for the nurse and the doctor.

 Follow Chart: Variant 3

-This flowchart shows the process that actually exists in the health facility.
-It is almost similar to the first variant, although the nurse does not see the patient before the doctor.
-When the patient arrives, they go to the reception and issue their details.
-The receptionist checks if their details are available in the system; if not, then they are registered in the healthcare system database.
+This flowchart shows the process that exists in the health facility.
+It is similar to the first variant, although the nurse does not see the patient before the doctor.
+When patients arrive, they go to the reception and issue their details.
+The receptionist checks if their details are available in the system; if not, they are registered in the healthcare system database.
 After which, they are directed to an adjacent doctor’s office.
 If the doctor is available, the patient can have an immediate session with the doctor.
 Otherwise, the patient waits in the waiting room for their turn.
 The doctor can then have a session with the patient if it is their turn; the doctor makes any diagnosis and gives the flu shot.
-In case the doctor needs to see the patient again, they make an appointment.
-Otherwise, the patient is sent to the pharmacy to get the necessary prescriptions.
+If the doctor needs to see the patient again, they make an appointment.
+Otherwise, the patient is sent to the pharmacy for the necessary prescriptions.

 Variant 3